yugabyte/yugabyte-db/docs/content/preview/architecture/transactions/transaction-priorities.md

 </ul>

-When using the [Fail-on-Conflict](../concurrency-control/#fail-on-conflict) concurrency control policy, transactions are assigned priorities that help decide which transactions should be aborted on conflicts.
+When using the [Fail-on-Conflict](../concurrency-control/#fail-on-conflict) concurrency control policy, transactions are assigned priorities that help decide which transactions should be aborted in case of conflict.

 There are two priority buckets, each having a priority range of [reals](https://www.postgresql.org/docs/current/datatype.html) in [0, 1] as follows: